Intercalated BMedSci Degree

 - Taught element

 If you undertake the BMedSci, you are required to attend a taught element of the programme.
-The taught element consists of:
+The taught element consists of the following designed to support the research experience:

 - Summative assessment